 - Light gloves

-- Comfortable hiking shoes
+- Comfortable waterproof hiking shoes (see below)

 - A change of shoes for around camp

-- Trekking poles (optional)
+- Trekking poles (optional; see below)

 - Small daypack